-Wattmeter is an important measuring instruments.
-It allows to measure true electric power (wattage).
+Wattmeter is an important measuring instrument.
+It allows to measure the true electric power (Wattage).

-Determining the true power in AC circuits can not be made simply by multiplying the RMS voltage and current, because
+Determining the true power in AC circuits cannot be made simply by multiplying the RMS voltage and current because the

-power factor is usually not equal to one.
-You must use the meter that continuously measure
+power factor is often not equal to 1.
+You must use a meter that continuously measures

-instantaneous current and voltage, multiplies and produces a mean value.
+instantaneous current and voltage, multiplies them and produces an average value.
 Analog electromechanical devices do that

-using through the coil (solid) and voltage coils (moving with the pointer).
+using a current coil (solid) and voltage coil (moving, with a needle attached to it).
 The magnetic force acting between the coils is equal to the product

-Electronic wattmeter theory: I decided to make it solid state way and build an electronic power meter with analog sensing and digital reading.
-Display is provided by a digital multimeter, which can now be bought under CZK 100, and therefore does not make sense to build your own digital voltmeter.
-It is also possible to use panel digital voltmeter or a common analog uA meter.
+Electronic wattmeter theory: I decided to make it solid state way - to build an electronic power meter with analog processing and digital reading.
+Display is provided by a digital multimeter, which can now be bought under 100 CZK (roughly 4 USD), and therefore it does not make sense to build your own digital voltmeter.
+It is also possible to use panel digital voltmeter or even an analog meter.
 Immediate voltage is sensed using a voltage divider.
-The current is sensed by shunt.
+The current is sensed by a shunt.
 The voltage and current are then multiplied by an analog multiplier AD633.
 The output provides a voltage proportional to the instantaneous power.
-To obtain the average power is necessary to filter it using RC filter.
+To obtain the average power it is necessary to filter the signal using an RC filter.

-The biggest pitfall in circuit design is generating the product of two analog voltage that is not so simple as might seem.
-There's possibility of multiplication using operational amplifiers and discrete transitions diodes or transistors, which have an exponential characteristic.
-Their principle is logarithm both signals, add them and finally de-logarithm.
+The biggest challenge in this design is generating the product of two analog voltages.
+This is not as simple as it might seem.
+There's a possibility of multiplication using operational amplifiers and junctions of discrete diodes or transistors, which have an exponential characteristic.
+Their principle is to logarithm both signals, add them and finally de-logarithm them.
 Accuracy is not too good, there are problems with calibration, a huge temperature dependence and differences between individual pieces of transistors or diodes.
 That's why I rejected this option.
-Another option is using pulse-width multipliers, but this solution is also quite awkward.
-Even more complications occurs when it is necessary to work with both polarities of current and voltage (4 quadrants).
-So I decided to use a specialized integrated circuit AD633 (AD633JN in classical THT case DIP8), a four-quadrant analog multiplier with differential inputs and precision of 2%.
+Another option is using pulse-width multipliers, but this solution is also quite peculiar.
+Even more complications occur when it is necessary to work with both polarities of current and voltage (4 quadrants).
+So I decided to use a specialized integrated circuit AD633 (AD633JN in classical THT case DIP8) - a four-quadrant analog multiplier with differential inputs and precision of 2%.
 For more info see AD633 datasheet.
-Note, that SMD version has a different pin layout!
-The output voltage is given by a function:
+Note that SMD version has a different pinout!
+The output voltage is given by a formula:

 w = (x2-x1) * (y1-y2): 10V + z

-I wanted to try the integrated circuit MPY634 with an accuracy of 0.5%, but I couldn't find one.
-Maximum voltage range at which the circuit AD633 operates precisely is +/- 10V.
-This must match both the input voltage.
+I wanted to try an integrated circuit MPY634 with an accuracy of 0.5%, but I couldn't find one.
+Maximum input and output voltage range at which the circuit AD633 operates is +/- 10V.
+This must match both the input voltages.
 The circuit must be designed to the amplitude of current and voltage, not only an effective value.
-The mains voltage therefore expect with 325V, not only 230V.
-As best shown with a divider ratio of 1:40, which allows you to work with peak voltage up to 400V.
-Shunt voltage is lower than the voltage of voltage divider, so is connected to the input Y, which has greater accuracy.
+For 230V mains, you have to work with 325V peak, not only 230V.
+A divider ratio of 1:40 seems to be the best.
+This allows you to work with peak voltage up to 400V.
+Shunt voltage is lower than the voltage of voltage divider, so is connected to the input Y, which has better accuracy.

 Simple Wattmeter circuit: Fig. 1 is the simplest power meter (wattmeter) design with the AD633 and a single range.
-The current is sensed by shunt.
-If we require the output signal conversion 1mV/1W, the value of the shunt would be calculated 0R4.
-Maximum effective current through meter is determined by the maximum allowable shunt loss.
-For 40W shunt max continuous current is approximately 10A.
-Max. measured power is 2300W for ideal resistive load, for different loads must be lower.
-Another limitation is the maximum input voltage 10V of multiplier, so that the maximum momentary peak amplitude must be below 25A.
-Calibration is done by setting P1 according to known loads.
-The sum of the values of P1 and R1 will be about 390k and the dividing ratio of 1:40.
-If you can not set the correct value, change R1.
+The current is sensed by a shunt.
+If we require the output signal conversion 1mV/1W, the value of the shunt should be 0R4 (0.4 ohm).
+Maximum RMS current through meter is determined by the maximum allowable shunt power dissipation.
+For 0.4 ohm 40W shunt the max continuous current is 10A.
+Maximum measured power is 2300W for ideal resistive load, for different loads it must be lower.
+Another limitation is the maximum input voltage of multiplier (10V), so the maximum peak current must be below 25A.
+Calibration is done by setting P1 according to a known load.
+The sum of the values of P1 and R1 will be about 390k and the dividing ratio will then be 1:40.
+If you can't set the correct value using P1, change R1 value.
 Multiplier inputs are protected against overvoltage by 12V zener diodes.
-Supply voltage +/- 15V is capacitively knocked down from the network and stabilized by 15V zeners.
-In combination with a conventional multimeter with a resolution of 0.1 mV you will get a wattmeter with a resolution of 0.1 W. We will use 200mV, 2V and maybe 20V ranges where the power is displayed directly in watts (1mV = 1W) or kilowatts (1V = 1kW).
+Supply voltage (+/- 15V) is obtained using a capacitive dropper and two 15V Zener diodes.
+In combination with a multimeter with 0.1 mV resolution you will get a wattmeter with 0.1 W resolution.
+We will use 200mV, 2V and maybe 20V ranges where the power is displayed directly in watts (1mV = 1W) or kilowatts (1V = 1kW).